 - Make sure you document your record-keeping system so that others may access documents etc. in the event that you are unable to do so.

 - Always ask suppliers for tax invoices at the time of purchase.
 Remember, no receipt = no deduction and/or GST credit.

 - Make sure that you enter data correctly into your software as mistakes can be costly.
 Again, a good bookkeeper will assist you here.

-- Keep personal and business records separate i.e. don’t use personal bank and credit card accounts for business transactions and vice versa.
+- Keep personal and business records separate i.e. don’t use personal bank and credit card account for business transactions and vice versa.

 - Don’t wait until things get out of control.
 Get on top of your record-keeping today!
 If you need help, invest in the services of a good bookkeeper.
 This will be money well spent!